-Under the Companies Act 2006, we are required to report to you if, in our opinion: adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or
+Under the Companies Act 2006, we are required to report to you if, in our opinion:

-- adequate accounting records have not been kept, or returns not adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records or returns; or - certain disclosures of director's remuneration specified by law are not made; or - we have not received all of the information and explanations we require for our audit; or - the directors were not entitled to take advantage of the small companies exemption from the requirement to prepare a strategic report.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit; or - the directors were not entitled to take advantage of the small companies' exemption from the requirement to prepare a strategic report.

-We have nothing to report in these aspects.
+We have nothing to report in these respects.

-Independent auditor's report to the members of Knight Dragon 18.02 Limited (continued)
+Independent auditor's report to the members of GP Meridian Events Limited (continued)